 Physical survey of the property:

-A property is something a buyer should never finalize before taking a survey on it because it helps them a lot to decide the pros and cons.
+A property is something a buyer should never finalize before taking a survey on it because it helps them in decision making.
 Along with these basic legal formalities, it is very important for the buyer to take a physical survey of the property.
 To invest in something like property it is important to complete the due diligence that can save you from making mistakes.
-Therefore, the buyer must undertake a physical survey of the property and confirm every detail mentioned by the seller.
+Therefore, the buyer must undertake a physical survey of the property and confirm every detail by the seller.

-One more important thing that the buyer must take care that the approved project for financial facility project must be approved by nationalized banks because it makes it easy for buyer to get loan to purchase the property.
+One more important thing that the buyer must take care of is the approval of project for financial facility.
+It must have approval by nationalized banks.
+It makes it easy for buyer to get loan to purchase the property.
 This facility also makes the buyer feel that they are safe while buying the property.

 RERA rules and regulation:

-RERA has made it mandatory for the developers to get their projects registered under this act.
-Before taking any final decision it is must for a buyer to verify whether the project is registered under RERA.
+Registeration under the RERA act is mandatory for the developers.
+Before taking any final decision it is must for a buyer to verify whether the project is under RERA registration.
 You can always get information about the respective property on the official web portal of RERA for each state.
-The buyer can get any information regarding any cases/complaint filed against developer and also helps to know about the credibility of the developer.
+The buyer can get any information regarding any cases/complaint against developer.
+Also, it helps you to know about the credibility of the developer.

-Buying a property has never been an easy task.
-The changing real estate market,property tax rules, it becomes difficult to sell or buy property in India.
-Though these are only a few points that buyers should diligently verify each and every detail to avoid legal hassle.
-As a concerned buyer do not be dependent only on agent to clarify your doubts instead, have an in-depth knowledge of the property you are going to invest your hard-earned money.
+Buying a property is not an easy task.
+With changing real estate market, property tax rules, it becomes difficult to sell or buy property in India.
+Though these are only a few points, the buyers should diligently verify each and every detail to avoid legal hassle.
+As a buyer do not be dependent only on agent to clarify your doubts.
+Instead, have an in-depth knowledge of the property you are going to invest your money in.